UltraHDR/releases/README.md

 ## Google Chrome (Windows)
-1) Download the registry file ([as zip](https://cdn.jsdelivr.net/gh/FastForwardTeam/releases/winreg/allow_ff.zip) to allow installation on windows. (this link will be edited after this pr get's merged.)
+1) Download the registry file ([as zip](https://cdn.jsdelivr.net/gh/FastForwardTeam/releases/winreg/allow_ff.zip) to allow installation on windows.
 2) Unzip and install the .reg file. \[Admin privledge maybe needed] \[ You can open can read what it says by a text editor, if you have safety concern].
 3) Restart the browser.
 4) Download the [latest version of the extension](https://cdn.jsdelivr.net/gh/FastForwardTeam/releases/update/FastForward.crx).